 When do UK cloned rights needed to be renewed?

 This all depends on the renewal date of the EU-wide registration the UK cloned right is based on.

-Where the renewal date of the EU-wide right falls on or before IP Completion Day, then presuming the EU-wide registration has been renewed by IP Completion Day the UK cloned right will not need to be renewed until the next renewal of the EU-wide right.
-For example, if there is an EUTM registration with a renewal date of 30 December 2020 and that is renewed before IP Completion Day, both the EUTM registration and the UK cloned registration will have a next renewal date of 30 December 2030.
+Where the renewal date of the EU-wide right fell on or before IP Completion Day and the EU-wide registration was renewed by IP Completion Day, the UK cloned right will not need to be renewed until the next renewal of the EU-wide right.
+For example, if there was an EUTM registration with a renewal date of 30 December 2020 and that was renewed before IP Completion Day, both the EUTM registration and the UK cloned registration have a next renewal date of 30 December 2030.